-- Minimum of a Baccalaureate in nursing (BSN) from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or National League for Nursing Accrediting Commission (NLNAC).
+- Minimum of a bachelor's degree in nursing (BSN) from a program accredited by CCNE, ACEN, NLNAC or NLN CNEA.

-- A grade point average (GPA) >3.0 on a 4.0 scale in last nursing program.
+- A grade point average (GPA) ≥ 3.0 on a 4.0 scale in bachelor's nursing program.

 - Undergraduate completion of the following courses:

-- Current unencumbered Registered Nurse licensure at time of application.
+- Current unencumbered Registered Nurse licensure at time of application or licensure must be obtained by May 15th of the program start year.
 Practice as a RN is encouraged but not required.

 - Fulfillment of the technical standards